BeyondGrades/BeyondGrades.github.io/_resources/2024-07-01-current-events.md

 ---
-title: "Interesting Stuff"
+title: "Current Events"
-excerpt: "Keep up to date on Current Events and Interesting Stuff"
+excerpt: "Keep up to date on what's happening in the world - someone will ask you about it..."
 toc: true
 toc_sticky: true
 ---

 Keep up to date on Current Events and Interesting Stuff.

-# News
+# News 1
 - [Google News](https://news.google.com/home?hl=en-CA&gl=CA&ceid=CA:en)
     - note: scan headlines
     - make sure to go through Business/Tech/Science/Health tabs as well